The Crisis of Zionism

 The book originated with a piece published in The New York Review of Books in 2010 entitled "The Failure of the American Jewish Establishment".

 The book has been received unfavorably by many pro-Israeli groups.
 This criticism increased when Beinart called for a boycott of West Bank settlements.

+A favorable item published by New York Times columnist Paul Krugman on his now-defunct blog referred to Beinart as having written a “brave book.”